2007 National League Championship Series: Game 4

 The Rockies won their first pennant in franchise history with a 6–4 win in Game 4, completing a sweep of the number one seed Arizona Diamondbacks.
 The Diamondbacks struck first when Micah Owings singled to lead off the third off of starter Franklin Morales, moved to second two outs later on a walk, and scored on Conor Jackson's single.
 The Rockies struck back with a six-run fourth inning.
-Owings walked Brad Hawpe and Troy Tulowitzski with one out.
+Owings walked Brad Hawpe and Troy Tulowitzki with one out.
 Yorvit Torrealba's ground out moved them one base each before pinch hitter Seth Smith's two-run bloop double down the left-field line one out later put the Rockies up 2-1.
 Arizona first baseman Jackson's fielding error allowed Willy Taveras to reach base and move Smith to third.
 Kazuo Matsui's single scored Smith before NLCS MVP Matt Holliday's three-run home run to deep center put the Rockies up 6-1.
-Juan Cruz and Brandon Lyon held them hitless for the rest of the game.
+Diamondback relievers Juan Cruz and Brandon Lyon held them hitless for the rest of the game.
 Brian Fuentes allowed a leadoff single to Stephen Drew in the eighth, then another single to Jackson one out later before Chris Snyder cut the Rockies lead to 6-4 with a two-out, three-run home run to left that stayed just fair.
 After Justin Upton tripled, Manny Corpas then came on and struck out Tony Clark to end the inning.
 Corpas allowed a one-out double to Young in the ninth, but got Drew to pop out to second and Eric Byrnes, the center of controversy before Game 3, to hit a check-swing roller to Troy Tulowitzki, who fired to Todd Helton at first to retire the diving Byrnes and send Colorado to the 2007 World Series against the Boston Red Sox.
 No team had ever swept their way to the World Series since the Division Series began in 1995.
 Colorado was also the first team to have a 7–0 start to a postseason since the 1976 Cincinnati Reds finished the playoffs 7–0 sweeping both the LCS and World Series.
-Colorado also became the fourth 2nd place team to beat the team that won their division in the playoffs, joining the ‘97 Florida Marlins, ‘04 Boston Red Sox, and the ‘05 Houston Astros.
-In subsequent years, the ‘11 St. Louis Cardinals, ‘15 Chicago Cubs, and ‘20 Houston Astros would join this list.